 The financial report of the Fund for the year ended 30 September 2024 was authorised for issue in accordance with a resolution of the Directors of the Responsible Entity on 11 December 2024.

-The Fund is constituted by deed (the Constitution) dated 12 October 1992, as amended.
+The Fund is a Managed Investment Scheme, constituted on 12 October 1992.
 Sandhurst Trustees Limited, the Responsible Entity of the Fund, is incorporated and domiciled in Australia.
-The nature of operations and principal activities of the Fund are described in the Directors' Report.